jayoung/Rtest_and_Rnotes/README.md

 [ggtreeExtra](https://bioconductor.org/packages/devel/bioc/vignettes/ggtreeExtra/inst/doc/ggtreeExtra.html).  ggtree can use geom_facet to align associated graphs to the tree but it only works with rectangular, roundrect, ellipse and slanted layouts. ggtreeExtra allows graphs on a tree in rectangular, circular, fan and radial layouts

 in ~/domesticated_capsid/Rreports/RTL3_frameshift_plots_v2_aln28.Rmd I got a tree of >5000 mammal species from Upham publication, and extracted the species I want

+Perhaps the RERconverge package "for associating evolutionary rates with convergent traits"

 ### plotting genes etc: